Package 'localScore'

 Description

-Estimates p-value, for integer scores, based on a Monte Carlo estimation of Gumble parameters from simulations of smaller sequences with same distribution.
+Estimates p-value of the local score based on a Monte Carlo estimation of Gumble parameters from simulations of smaller sequences with same distribution.
 Appropriate for great sequences with length > 10^3, for i.i.d and markovian sequence models.

 Usage